 To transport the North American touring production, it involves 18 trucks to transport the puppets and set pieces from city to city!
 Of the 18, 14 of the trucks are 53' long trailers.

 The Lion King is elementary school children and older.
 Children under 4 years of age will not be admitted.

 Two hours 40 minutes with one 15 minute intermission

 I saw the production in St. Louis the last time it was here and was blown a... more

 I viewed this show in NY a couple of years ago and was totally amazed of th... more

 This was the best musical I have ever seen!
 The costumes were phenomenal, t... more

-Please note: The term Kennedy Center Opera House as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Kennedy Center Opera House and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Kennedy Center Opera House and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Kennedy Center Opera House and/or The Lion King as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Kennedy Center Opera House and/or The Lion King and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Kennedy Center Opera House and/or The Lion King and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.